sathyakplm/cassandracontrib/README.md

 ## Test Failure: org.apache.cassandra.db.SinglePartitionSliceCommandTest.testPartitionDeletionRangeDeletionTie
 - Tried reproducing the issue.
 Not able to reproduce even with 100 iterations
 - [JIRA Issue](https://issues.apache.org/jira/browse/CASSANDRA-17458)
+- Submitted a patch

 ## Get Started With Apache Cassandra" - Steps are not clear
 - Created an "Improvement task" in [JIRA](https://issues.apache.org/jira/browse/CASSANDRA-17485)
+- This has been merged to trunk and marked as resolved

 ## CQLSH broken as per the quick start documentation
 - Created [JIRA Issue](https://issues.apache.org/jira/projects/CASSANDRA/issues/CASSANDRA-17486?filter=reportedbyme)